Grounded Reason

 Netflix Monthly Cost

-Netflix offers three different plans in the U.S: Basic, Standard, and Premium.
+Netflix offers three different plans in the U.S: Standard with ads, Standard, and Premium.
 Each plan provides the same access to unlimited viewing of all movies and TV shows available on Netflix.
 Below is a description of each plan and how they differ.
-The pricing reflects Netflix’s recent price increase in January of 2022.

 Netflix Standard Plan